~ Carny Lingo ~

 Throwaway — When an agent lets a member of the crowd win a large prize so the crowd can see (always accompanied by loud and excited praise), thereby stimulating business.

 Tip — The crowd gathered in front of an attraction to hear the outside talker's bally.
 They watch the free exhibition on the bally platform, and if the talker is convincing enough, he can "turn the tip", getting them to buy tickets and go in to see the show.
-When the entire tip has been turned by a talker's opening, it is said that he has "cleaned the midway".
+When the entire tip has been turned by a talker's opening, he has "cleaned the midway".

 Torture Show — A museum show displaying implements and scenes of torture.